Developmentally programmed pediatric sarcomas: a versatile platform for drug discovery and molecular precision medicine

 2. Create supportive tumor microenvironments by 3D differentiation and CRISPR screening in stromal cells (Aim 2).

-3. Evaluate the ability of in vitro models to form tumors in mice and pursue full in vivo modeling of Ewing sarcoma using genetically engineered teratomas (Aim 3).
+3. Evaluate the ability of in vitro models to form tumors in mice, and pursue full in vivo modeling of Ewing sarcoma using genetically engineered teratomas (Aim 3).

-Comparison to Existing Models
+Comparison with Existing Models

 Generalization to Other Tumor Types